vlindhol/awaitify/README.md

   (await lib.f(x)).g(y)
 ```

 awaitify statically analyses your code and inserts `await` in a correct manner, for the specified function calls.
+Note that it does not preserve indentation or syntax, it uses the default settings from `escodegen`.

 This package is mainly intended for use by the `gulp-awaitify` package.